 Table of Contents

-Not only is Kaizen a Japanese philosophy that aims to improve work processes and efficiency.
-It can also be described as a long-term strategy.
+Kaizen is a Japanese philosophy that aims to improve business processes and efficiency by eliminating waste.
+However, its purpose is not limited to this.
+Kaizen can also be described as a long-term strategy.
 This means that it does not just try to resolve an immediate problem - instead, it encourages you to look at the big picture of your company and take steps that will improve every aspect of your production.
-Kaizen also believes in making small changes over time.
+Kaizen method also believes in making small changes over time.
 So, you will not need to worry about drastic shifts in how you work or how much you spend.
 Although there will be some initial investment in equipment and training, the end result will be more profitable for your business.

 Additionally, Kaizen is a philosophy that focuses on teamwork and employee satisfaction.
 It encourages workers to speak up about what they think could be improved within their department or company as a whole.
 Because it is such a positive approach with so many advantages for both employers and employees.
 More and more companies today are adopting this philosophy as part of their culture.